zhoupgit/grafana/docs/sources/alerting/manage-notifications/mute-timings.md

 | Uses time interval definitions that can reoccur    | Has a fixed start and end time                                               |
 | Is created and then added to notification policies | Uses labels to match against an alert to determine whether to silence or not |

-## Add mute timings
+## Create a mute timing

-1. In the left-side menu, click **Alerts & IRM**, and then **Alerting**.
+1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
-1. Click **Notification policies** and then the **Mute Timings** tab.
+1. Click **Notification policies**.
 1. From the **Alertmanager** dropdown, select an external Alertmanager.
-By default, the **Grafana Alertmanager** is selected.
+By default, the Grafana Alertmanager is selected.
-1. Click **+ Add mute timing**.
+1. At the bottom of the page there will be a section titled **Mute timings**.
+Click the **Add mute timing** button.
-1. Fill out the form to create a [time interval](#time-intervals) to match against for your mute timing.
+1. You will be redirected to a form to create a [time interval](#time-intervals) to match against for your mute timing.
-1. Save your mute timing.
+1. Click **Submit** to create the mute timing.

 ## Add mute timing to a notification policy

-1. In the left-side menu, click **Alerts & IRM**, and then **Alerting**.
-1. Click **Notification policies** and make sure you are on the **Notification Policies** tab.
-1. Find the notification policy you would like to add the mute timing to and click **...** -> **Edit**.
+1. Identify the notification policy you would like to add the mute timing to and click the **Edit** button for that policy.
-1. From the **Mute timings** dropdown, choose the mute timings you would like to add to the policy.
+1. From the Mute Timings dropdown select the mute timings you would like to add to the route.
-1. Save your changes.
+1. Click the **Save policy** button to save.

 ## Time intervals

-A time interval is a specific duration during which alerts are suppressed.
-The duration typically consists of a specific time range and the days of the week, month, or year.
+A time interval is a definition for a moment in time.
+If an alert fires during this interval it will be suppressed.
+All fields are lists, and at least one list element must be satisfied to match the field.
+Fields also support ranges using `:` (ex: `monday:thursday`).
+The fields available for a time interval are: mute timing can contain multiple time intervals.
+A time interval is a specific duration when alerts are suppressed from firing.
+The duration typically consists of a specific time range along with days of a week, month, or year.

+    All properties for the time interval are lists, and at least one list element must be satisfied to match the field.
+The fields support ranges using `:` (ex: `monday:thursday`).
+If you leave a field blank, it will match with any moment of time.

 Supported time interval options are:

-- Time range: The time inclusive of the start and exclusive of the end time (in UTC if no location has been selected, otherwise local time).
-- Location: Depending on the location you select, the time range is displayed in local time.
-- Days of the week: The day or range of days of the week.
-Example: `monday:thursday`.
-- Days of the month: The date 1-31 of a month.
+- Time range: The time inclusive of the starting time and exclusive of the end time in UTC. - Days of the week: The day or range of days of the week.
+Example: `monday:thursday`. - Days of the month: The date 1-31 of a month.
 Negative values can also be used to represent days that begin at the end of the month.
-For example: `-1` for the last day of the month.
-- Months: The months of the year in either numerical or the full calendar month.
-For example: `1, may:august`.
-- Years: The year or years for the interval.
+For example: `-1` for the last day of the month. - Months: The months of the year in either numerical or the full calendar month.
+For example: `1, may:august`. - Years: The year or years for the interval.
 For example: `2021:2024`.

-All fields are lists; to match the field, at least one list element must be satisfied.
-Fields also support ranges using `:` (e.g., `monday:thursday`).

 If a field is left blank, any moment of time will match the field.
 For an instant of time to match a complete time interval, all fields must match.
 A mute timing can contain multiple time intervals.